rccreswell/SABS_project/Examples/Example MCMC optimisation and result plots/Readme.md

 Note : the rows do not need to be sorted.
 While loading the data table, the table will be sorted with increasing experimental conditions (in a first time), and with increasing times (in a second time), thus resulting in a data structure similar to the one above.

+For running the MCMC routine, you can also use synthetic data, that you can generate by using sabs_pkpd.run_model.quick_simulate().

-# Architecture of the loaded data
+# Architecture of the data loaded from a CSV

 The data is loaded as a data_exp structure. <strong>data_exp</strong> is a structure with entries:
   - <strong>times</strong> is a list of all loaded experiments, with all time points for each ;